noabojmel/meal_agent/README.md

 - If the recipe doesn’t exist, GPT-4 generates a recipe automatically.
 - Displays recipe instructions clearly in the UI.
 - Keeps a history of the last 10 recipes.
+- Uses localStorage (the recipe will be saved only for every user session)

 ## Tech Stack